bgoodwine/HDF5/docs/README.md

 While the access time for a single pixel is clearly much better for `default`, which makes sense as `default` has smaller chunk sizes and therefore less data has to be read in per element accessed, the access time for a single frame is significantly worse for `default` then for either `by frame+color` or `by frame`.
 While `h5py` can make intelligent decisions on chunk sizes for compression ratio, only someone with knowledge of the access patterns can make an intelligent decision on the chunk dimensions.

 ## Compression algorithms
-The avaialble 3rd-party compression algorithms from [hdf5plugin](http://www.silx.org/doc/hdf5plugin/latest/usage.html) included algorithms that performed better than and worse than the HDF5-included `gzip` when it came to total compression acheived.
+The available 3rd-party compression algorithms from [hdf5plugin](http://www.silx.org/doc/hdf5plugin/latest/usage.html) included algorithms that performed better than and worse than the HDF5-included `gzip` when it came to total compression achieved.

 ![](./compression_sizes.png)